Esri/geometry-api-java/README.md

 # geometry-api-java

-This is the Esri Geometry API that can be used to enable spatial data processing in 3rd-party data-processing solutions.
+This is the Esri Geometry API for Java that can be used to enable spatial data processing in 3rd-party data-processing solutions.
 Developers of custom MapReduce-based applications for Hadoop can use this API for spatial processing of data in the Hadoop system.
-The API is also used by the [Hive UDF’s](https://github.com/esri/hive-spatial) and could be used by developers building geometry functions for 3rd-party applications such as [Cassandra]( https://cassandra.apache.org/), [HBase](http://hbase.apache.org/), [Storm](http://storm-project.net/) and many other Java-based “big data” applications.
+The API is also used by the [Hive UDF’s](https://github.com/Esri/spatial-framework-for-hadoop) and could be used by developers building geometry functions for 3rd-party applications such as [Cassandra]( https://cassandra.apache.org/), [HBase](http://hbase.apache.org/), [Storm](http://storm-project.net/) and many other Java-based “big data” applications.

 ## Features
 * API methods to create simple geometries directly with API, or by importing from supported formats: JSON, WKT, Shape